ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 RavenDB Embedded **does not include .NET Core runtime required for it to run**.

-By default the `ServerOptions.FrameworkVersion` is set to the .NET Core version that we compiled the server with and `ServerOptions.DotNetPath` is set to `dotnet` meaning that it will require to have it declared in PATH.
+By default, the `ServerOptions.FrameworkVersion` is set to the .NET Core version that we compiled the server with and `ServerOptions.DotNetPath` is set to `dotnet` meaning that it will require to have it declared in PATH.

 We highly recommend using the .NET Core framework version defined in `ServerOptions.FrameworkVersion` for proper functioning